UniSharp/laravel-filemanager/docs/config.md

     'mimetypes' => [
         'image/jpeg',
         'image/pjpeg',
+        'image/png',
+        'image/webp',
+        'image/avif',
+        'image/bmp',
+        'image/tiff',
+        'image/jp2',
+        'image/heic',
     ],
 ],
 ```

 When `enabled` is `true`, supported uploaded images are re-encoded after the original upload succeeds.

+By default `format` is `null`, so the original image format is kept.
+Set `format` to an output format such as `jpg`, `png`, `webp`, or `avif` to convert supported uploads.
+Converted files use the matching extension, for example `photo.jpg` becomes `photo.webp` when `format` is `webp`.

+Driver-dependent formats such as `gif`, `bmp`, `tiff`, `jp2`, and `heic` are also accepted.
+If the configured GD or Imagick driver cannot encode the selected format, the original upload is kept.

+GIF uploads are not included in the default `mimetypes` list because re-encoding animated GIFs can change animation behavior depending on the driver.
+Add `image/gif` explicitly if that trade-off is acceptable for your application.

 `max_width` and `max_height` can be used to scale large uploads down while keeping the aspect ratio.
 Set both to `null` to keep the uploaded dimensions.

 If optimization fails, the original upload is kept.
 If `keep_original_when_larger` is enabled, the optimized image only replaces the upload when it is smaller than the original.
+If conversion would overwrite an existing filename, the original upload is kept.

 ## Thumbnail